Hardhat-Enterprises/breaking-captcha/Teams_T2_2022/Cloud_Dev/pipeline-framework/readme.md

 ### **TODO** Deploy new flask app using prediction endpoint

 The existing demo site is not fit for purpose of using the pipeline.
 The current demo site needs to be replaced with an upgrade version similar to that provide in this directory in `flask-app`.

+### **TODO** Containerise solution

+Current solution has some operational risk depending on system and user.
+A containerised solution should be able to pboot up with 1 command.